Poznan International Conference website header

 • How do we influence practice, policy, and public understanding together?

-In order to plan your trip accordingly, please find below a draft agenda of the 3 day conference (incl. pre-conference events).
-As usual, the EFRJ conference includes plenary sessions and about 8 parallel workshop sessions, as well as networking moments and local field trips.
+In order to plan your trip accordingly, please find below a draft agenda of the 3 day conference and pre-conference events.
+As usual, the EFRJ conference includes plenary sessions and about 8 parallel workshop sessions, as well as networking moments and local field visits.

 Wed 10/6